dwp/govuk-casa/docs/deploying.md

 Once you've prepared your [Plan](plan.md), created your [page templates](page-markup.md), and setup [field validation](field-validation.md), then you can bring them all together into your ExpressJS web application.

+After following the guides below, you'll have a basic service ready to run.

 ## Setting up a basic service

 This full application example takes us through the following steps:

-1. Define all pages in your user journey
+1. Define all pages and waypoints that feature in your user journey Plan
-2. Create the page markup, locale dictionary and field validation definitions for each page in the journey
+2. Create the page markup, locale dictionary and field validation definitions for each page in the Plan
 3. Create the "page meta" definitions
 4. Setup static pages:
   - An index page to welcome the user